drduh/macOS-Security-and-Privacy-Guide/README.md

 Remember to [disable logging](https://trac.adium.im/ticket/15722) for OTR chats with Adium.

 A good console-based XMPP client is [profanity](http://www.profanity.im/)  which can be installed with `brew install profanity`

+Also, check out [Tor Messenger](https://blog.torproject.org/blog/tor-messenger-beta-chat-over-tor-easily), although it is still in beta.

 If you want to know how OTR works, read the paper [Off-the-Record Communication, or, Why Not To Use PGP](https://otr.cypherpunks.ca/otr-wpes.pdf) [pdf]